Rehab 4 Addiction

 During these meetings, individuals get the chance to learn about the recovery process, gain advice and discuss the nature of addiction.

-For example, individuals may be told to establish their motivations for getting sober and place them at the centre of their recovery plan, giving them a core sense of reason for enduring withdrawal.
+For example, individuals may be told to establish their motivations for getting sober and attending the treatment centre, giving them a core sense of reason for enduring withdrawal.

 With routine meetings, the goal is for individuals to make enough psychological progress so that they can eventually get to a point where they are learning to maintain their sobriety rather than fend off their cravings.